alexdremov/TreeArray/README.md

 ## Complexity

-According to perfomance tests, visible difference starts to appear around 16k elements.
+According to performance tests, the visible difference starts to appear around 16k elements.
 After that, `TreeArray` outperform `Array` and `Deque` on random insertions and deletions.

 | **Operation**                | **Complexity** | **Complexity Array** |
 |------------------------------|----------------|----------------------|